Anterior Vaginal Repair

 - Bladder infections (cystitis) occur in about 6% of women after surgery and are more common if a catheter has been used.
 Symptoms include burning or stinging when passing urine, urinary frequency, and sometimes blood in the urine.
 Cystitis is usually easily treated by a course of antibiotics.

-The following complications are more specifically related to anterior vaginal wall repair:
+The following side effects are more specifically related to anterior vaginal wall repair.

 - Damage to the bladder or ureters during surgery is an uncommon complication which can be repaired during surgery.

-- Incontinence.
-After a large anterior vaginal wall repair some women develop stress urinary incontinence due to the unkinking of the urethra (tube from the bladder).
-This is usually simply resolved by placing a supportive sling under the urethra (see the leaflet on stress urinary incontinence).
+- After a large anterior vaginal wall repair some women may develop stress urinary incontinence due to the unkinking of the urethra (tube from the bladder).
+This can usually be resolved by doing pelvic floor exercises (as taught by a specialist pelvic floor physiotherapist) or by surgery to support the urethra (see the leaflet on stress urinary incontinence).